 “Well regarded for her work on international child abduction cases.
 Dispenses excellent advice.
-Very dogged and knowledgable yet very down to earth. ”Legal 500 2021
+Very dogged and knowledgeable yet very down to earth. ”Legal 500

 Onyója is a leading junior and academic expert in international child and family law.
 She was a finalist for Rising Star – Barrister/Advocate of the Year in the Women in Law Awards 2020 and has been consistently ranked in the Legal 500 UK for children law since 2017.
-She regularly appears in the High Court (Family Division), at all levels of the Family Court and has argued before the Court of Appeal, in addition to instructions to give expert advice and reports in international proceedings.
-The Legal 500 2022 describes her as "very well-organised and well prepared for cases.
-She has a particular expertise in child abduction cases and has extensive knowledge in this area."
+She regularly appears in the High Court (Family Division), at all levels of the Family Court and the Court of Appeal.
+She also receives instructions to provide expert opinions in proceedings abroad, as well as an invited expert presenting at forums such as the Hague Conference on Private International Law (HCCH) and the UK House of Lords Justice and Home Affairs Committee.